Flexyduck/flexyduck.github.io/README.md

 ###  _What is GitHub?_

-Github is software that XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX partnered with our sister <u> website </u> : *GitHub Pages*
+Github is software that XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX partnered with our sister <ins> website </ins> : *GitHub Pages*